Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 Aquamarines can grow very large.
-But unlike other stones that get more expensive the bigger they get, Aquamarine’s price stays the same for a weight that is bigger than a carat.
+But unlike other stones that get more expensive the bigger they get, Aquamarine’s price stays the same for a weight bigger than a carat.

 Some Aquamarines show a cat’s eye formation when light hits them.
-These are quite rare, so collectors will have to pay over $10,000 per carat to get them.
+These are rare, so collectors must pay over $10,000 per carat to get them.

 Bloodstone is another beautiful birthstone for March.
 The price of loose Bloodstones can vary between $20 and $150 per carat.

 Genuine Bloodstones have a bright shine.
-They’re opaque and non-porous in nature.
+They’re opaque and non-porous.

-They are easily cut into various shapes like cabochons, cushions, emeralds, octagons, ovals, and rounds.
+They are easily cut into shapes like cabochons, cushions, emeralds, octagons, ovals, and rounds.

-Bloodstone is a popular choice for a gemstone because it can be cut into different shapes and given a very polished look.
+It is a popular gemstone because it can be cut into different shapes and give a very polished look.
 It’s also quite affordable.